You are currently viewing Souter Lighthouse Was The Brightest In The World

 Souter Lighthouse is situated to the north of Whitburn and was the first lighthouse in the world to be designed and built specifically to use alternating electric current…

 Souter Lighthouse first switched on its illuminating carbon arc lamp back in 1871 on January 11th and was recognised as one of the most powerful lights in the whole world.
+Located on the treacherous waters near Lizard Point, the lighthouse became a much-needed safety beacon for those navigating the surrounding waters of Whitburn Steel.

-Souter Point Lighthouse
+Souter Point Winter Print

 The coastline rapidly gained the unwanted title of being the most dangerous in the country, with an average of 40+ shipwrecks per every mile of coastline.